davidHarush/LruTimeBaseCache/README.md

 # LruTimeBaseCache

-### Wrapper class for android LruCache this util add expiredTime Feature to the android LruCache class.<br>
+### A Wrapper class for Android's LruCache which adds a time based expiration functionality.<br>
 - The expire Time In Units of Minutes.
 - The defult expire Time velue is 3 Minutes.
-- In case of time is expired then the retun velue will be a null.
+- When the time is up, the returned value will be null.
 - Support kotlin+Java